Whale tail: Resurgence

-Socio-cultural analysis
+Social cultural analysis

 Attributing whale tails to mainstreaming of the sexualization of young women, The Santa Rosa, California Press Democrat termed the trend as "stripper chic".
-Post-modern thinker Yasmin Jiwani and co-writers described the trend in Girlhood: Redefining the Limits as an attempt to redefine girlhood while acknowledging the debate around it.
+Post-modern activist Yasmin Jiwani and co-writers described the trend in Girlhood: Redefining the Limits as an attempt to redefine girlhood while acknowledging the debate around it.
 The book termed the trend as the "slut" look popularized by Britney Spears.
 Some experts even dubbed visible whale tails as "thong feminism" for young girls.
 Other experts accused marketers of "outrageous selling of sex to children".

 One conjecture assumes that the style of exposed thong may have "bubbled-up" from the street level to the high streets, like the jeans and t-shirt look of James Dean.
-Another assumes the fad was initiated by glamor model Jordan in England and singers Mariah Carey and Spears in the United States.
+Another assumes the fad was initiated by glamour model Jordan in England and singers Mariah Carey and Spears in the United States.
 The phenomenon has been compared to the phenomenon of visible bra straps.
 Saying that "just as Madonna made bras a public garment in the 1980s, Ms. Lewinsky, Paris Hilton and Britney Spears transformed women's panties into a provocative garment intended for public display", The New York Times claimed that the thong, with straps worn high over the hips and exposed by fashionable low-rise jeans and "Juicy Couture" sweat pants, had become a public icon.

 Word of the year

-A real whale's tail, also called a fluke, in whole or as one of the lobes.
+A whale's tail, also called a fluke, in whole or as one of the lobes.

 "Whale tail" was selected in January 2006 as the "most creative word" of 2005 by the American Dialect Society, a group of linguists, editors, and academics.
-It received 44 votes to muffin tops 25, flee-ancées (a reference to runaway bride Jennifer Wilbanks) 15, and pinosaurs (a very old Wollemi pine tree near Australia's Blue Mountains) 6.
+It received 44 votes to muffin tops 25, flee-ancées (a reference to runaway bride Jennifer Wilbanks) 15, and pinosaurs (an old Wollemi pine tree near Australia's Blue Mountains) 6.

-While discussing these new coinages, Sali Tagliamonte, associate professor of linguistics at the University of Toronto, observed that young women in North America were ahead of young men as influencers.
-The use of the word to indicate an underwear phenomenon has shown up in serious mainstream news media, sometimes in reference to the pop stars who made the fashion trend popular.
-Wayne Glowka, member of the Georgia College and State University faculty and head of the New Word Committee of the Dialect Society, said about the happening, "Language is just going on its merry way, creating many new words.
+While discussing these new coinages, Sali Tagliamonte, associate professor of linguistics at the University of Toronto, observed that young women in North America had surpassed young men as influencers.
+The use of the word to indicate an underwear phenomenon was covered in mainstream news media, sometimes in reference to the pop stars who made the fashion trend popular.
+Wayne Glowka, member of the Georgia College and State University faculty and head of the New Word Committee of the Dialect Society, said about the word, "Language is just going on its merry way, creating many new words.
 It's time for men to win something."